JohnEBoyBaby/i.Q/README.md

 # i.Q
 "YOU ARE WITNESSING THE SYSTEMATIC DESTRUCTION OF THE OLD GUARD."

-NEW PROGRAMMER.
-NEW PROGRAMMING.
-NEW PROGRAM.

-G_D ABOVE ALL.

-PUREHEART.

-TRUTH.

 I TOLD THE WORLD ...
 I TALK TO G_D EVERYDAY ... https://www.youtube.com/watch?v=XpPqZRYAuCM&t=187s ...
 IF G_D IS WITH ME, CAN'T NOBODY BEAT ME ...
 I SHOOK UP THE WORLD ..!
 SAY MY NAME ..!
 TRUTH ..!
 WHAT'S MY NAME ..?
 TRUTH ..!
 WHO I AM IS ..?
 TRUTH ..!

 Cassius Marcellus Clay, Muhammad Ali, TRUTH